lunestardust/lunestardust.github.io/_posts/2019-04-06-CHROME_DEV_NOTE-external-connect.md

 ---

-The post explains the method of sending DOM content to serial port by cross-extension messaging
+The post explains the method of sending DOM content to serial port by cross-extension messaging.

 ### Difference between Chrome Apps and Extensions

-In the first place, please read the two posts [What Are Chrome Apps?](https://developer.chrome.com/apps/about_apps) and [What are extensions?](https://developer.chrome.com/extensions).
+In the first place, please read the two posts [What Are Chrome Apps](https://developer.chrome.com/apps/about_apps) and [What are extensions](https://developer.chrome.com/extensions).

 Recently, I was asked to build a project, in which a part of web page content should be sent to serial port.